Congratulations! You have shown foresight in embracing your Car Buying Service. So…how’s it doing? Are you able to measure the program’s success?

 First, let’s clarify why your credit union has a car buying service.
 If it’s as a tool to help members and generate loans, then you are on the right track.

 According to Google, 95% of consumers are using online car buying services to start their search.
 Where do they go?
 Car buying websites such as KBB, AutoTrader and NADA.
-They use Lending Tree as their financing source.
+They use Capital 1 as their financing source.
 Remind me again, is that yours?
 Thought not.
 Your CU is losing loans to the web.

 Ensure your Car Buying Service is running at full power and increase conversions by up to 200% with our 5 Step Cheat Sheet!